kappnav/design/kind-action-mapping.md

 spec:
    precedence: 2
    mappings:
-   - apiVersion: v1
+1. - apiVersion: v1
      kind: Service
      mapname: appsody.actions.service
 ```

 First gather the inputs to the mapping determination from the subject resource:

-1. apiVersion = extensions/v1beta1
+1. apiVersion = v1
 1. name= trader
-1. kind= Deployment
+1. kind= Service
-1. subkind= Liberty

-Because the resource has subkind, the target hierarchy structure is:
+Because the resource does not have subkind, the target hierarchy structure is:

 - kind-subkind.name - instance specific
-- kind-subkind - subkind specific
 - kind - kind specific

-Note if there was no subkind specified, the target hierarchy structure would be:
+Note if subkind was specified, the target hierarchy structure would be:

 - kind.name - instance specific
+- kind-subkind - subkind specific
 - kind - kind specific

-The KindActionMappings CRs are examined in order of precedence, in descending order - e.g. 9, then 8, etc, based on whatever the highest precedence number is among the existent KindActionMappings CRs.
+The KindActionMappings CRs are examined in order of precedence, in descending order - e.g. 2, then 1, etc, based on whatever the highest precedence number is among the existent KindActionMappings CRs.

-The mappings section in each KindActionMappings is examined from top to bottom to build the candidate hierarchy list by matching against the individual mappings in each KindActionMapping, searching for matches from most specific to least specific, according to the applicable target hierarcy.
+The mappings section in each KindActionMappings is examined from first to last searching for matching rules in order to build the candidate hierarchy list by matching against the individual mappings in each KindActionMapping, searching for matches from most specific to least specific, according to the applicable target hierarcy.
 For this example, that is:

 - kind-subkind.name - instance specific
-- kind-subkind - subkind specific
 - kind - kind specific

 So the mappings in the appsody KindActionMapping (highest precedence) are examined:

-- 1st for exact match on (name, subkind, kind) -> no match found
+- 1st for match on {name, kind} -> no match found
-- 2nd for wildcard match on (name, subkind, kind) -> no match found

-- 3rd for exact match on (subkind, kind) -> match found
-- 4th for wildcard match on (subkind, kind) -> no match found

-- 5th for exact match on (kind) -> match found
-- 6th for wildcard match on (kind) -> no match found
+- 2nd for match on (kind) -> match found (rule 1)

-Yielding candidate configmap names:
+Yielding candidate configmap name:

-- appsody.actions.deployment-liberty
-- appsody.actions.deployment
+- appsody.actions.service

 The default KindActionMapping is examined next (and last, since there are no more KindActionMapping CRs) the same way:

-- 1st for exact match on (name, subkind, kind) -> no match found
+- 1st for match on (name, kind) -> match found (rule 3)
-- 2nd for wildcard match on (name, subkind, kind) -> match found

-- 3rd for exact match on (subkind, kind) -> no match found
-- 4th for wildcard match on (subkind, kind) -> match found

-- 5th for exact match on (kind) -> no match found
-- 6th for wildcard match on (kind) -> match found
+- 2nd for match on (kind) -> match found (rule 4)

 yielding:

-- stocktrader.actions.deployment-liberty.trader
-- kappnav.actions.deployment-liberty
+- stocktrader.actions.service.trader
-- kappnav.actions.deployment
+- kappnav.actions.service

 Combined by hierarchy level and precedence order, we have final candidate list:

-- stocktrader.actions.deployment-liberty.trader (instance specific, precedence 1)
+- stocktrader.actions.service.trader (instance specific, precedence 1)
-- appsody.actions.deployment-liberty (subkind specific, precedence 2)
-- kappnav.actions.deployment-liberty (subkind specific, precedence 1)
-- appsody.actions.deployment (kind specific, precedence 2)
+- appsody.actions.service (kind specific, precedence 2)
-- kappnav.actions.deployment (kind specific, precedence 1)
+- kappnav.actions.service (kind specific, precedence 1)

 Next, these names are used to search for actual configmap resources; those found are combined to yield the effective hierarchy.
 For this example, let's imagine the existent configmaps found are:

-- stocktrader.actions.deployment-liberty.trader in stock-trader namespace
+- stocktrader.actions.service.trader in stock-trader namespace
-- appsody.actions.deployment in appsody namespace
+- appsody.actions.service in appsody namespace
-- kappnav.actions.deployment in kappnav namespace
+- kappnav.actions.service in kappnav namespace

 Existing API code already exists to merge the effective hiearchy.